Dr Bhagya Casaba Somashekar

-I teach contemporary and postcolonial literatures.
+I teach postcolonial and world literatures.
 My research specialisms include representations of political crises, cities of the global south, cosmopolitanism and migration, speculative fiction, and literature and the Anthropocene.

-I completed my DPhil in English at the University of Oxford in 2021.
-My dissertation was on representations of the Indian Emergency (1975-77) in Indian writings in English.
-I also have MA and MPhil degrees in English from Jawaharlal Nehru University, New Delhi.
-My academic work has appeared in the Journal of Postcolonial Writing, Wasafiri, and Writers Make Worlds, among others.
+I completed my DPhil in English at the University of Oxford in 2021, where I wrote on representations of the Indian Emergency (1975-77) in Indian writings in English.
+I completed my MA and MPhil degrees in English at Jawaharlal Nehru University, New Delhi.
+My academic work has been published or is forthcoming in the Journal of Postcolonial Writing, Wasafiri, Postcolonial Text, Contemporary Literature, and The Oxford Handbook of Modern Indian Literatures.
+My pedagogy-focused writing can be found (or will be appearing) in the English Review magazine, Writers Make Worlds, and Teaching Anglophone South Asian Diasporic Literature (MLA Options for Teaching).
 I am currently working on a monograph based on my dissertation.

 Newest selected publications

 Bhagya, CS.
 (2022) 'Postcolonial modernity and the Indian novel: On catastrophic realism'.
 Journal of Postcolonial Writing, 58 (4). pp. 582 - 583.
 ISSN: 1744-9855

 Bhagya, CS.
 (2022) 'From Brick Lane to Love Marriage: An Interview with Monica Ali'.
 Wasafiri, 37 (1). pp. 33 - 37.
 ISSN: 0269-0055

 Bhagya, CS.
 (2021) 'The global novel and capitalism in crisis: contemporary literary narratives'.
 Journal of Postcolonial Writing, 57 (4). pp. 577 - 578.
 ISSN: 1744-9855